Estimated reading time: 12 minutes

 49. Lockpick Set – Although I don’t condone theft, it your life depends on finding some supplies, then it might be okay to break into an abandoned home or building so you can search it.

-51. Moleskin – Protect calluses, blisters, and sore spots from painful friction.
+51. Moleskin – Protect calluses, blisters, and sore spots from painful friction you feel after walking all day.

 52. N95 Masks – Filter out dust, smoke, ash, and other small particles.
 Could be useful during an urban disaster when the air is filled with contaminants.

-53. Neck Gaiter – Keeps you warm in the winter and keeps sand out of your face.
+53. Neck Gaiter – This keeps you warm in the winter and keeps sand out of your face.

 54. Pantyhose – These have all sorts of surprising uses, from building shelters to hunting animals and more.

-55. Paper Clips – There are at least a couple dozen survival uses for paper clips.
+55. Paper Clips – There are at least a couple dozen survival uses for paper clips, and they weigh practically nothing.

 56. Pen or Pencil and Pad of Paper – I recommend this tactical pen, which can also be used for self-defense, and these waterproof notebooks.